leighmacdonald/mika/docs/DESIGN_GOALS.md

 Since mika is targeting private tracker use, we are selecting types appropriate for optimizing memory usage (size).
 Wherever it makes sense we will use the smallest int types (uint16, uint32 mostly) needed for the value.
 This has the downside of *potentially* slightly less optimized execution by the CPU.
-As private trackers are often strained for resources already.
+Private trackers are often strained for resources already.
 We think it makes sense to take this approach since our intent is to store as much data in memory as possible and memory is often more expensive than CPU resources.
 This approach is most beneficial for tracking peer swarms which could be millions of entries in total across all the torrents.